 To know more about other Government Schemes, visit the linked article

 - The government has laid down multiple rules governing the enforcement of child labour and is taking active measures to eradicate this practice.

 - Gurupadswamy Committee, in 1979, was a statutory committee formed by the Central Government of India, which found that the inextricable reason behind child labour in India was linked directly to Poverty.
-The committee’s findings and analysis was then utilized to enact the Child Labour (Prohibition & Regulation) Act, 1986 by the union government.
+The committee’s findings and analysis were then utilized to enact the Child Labour (Prohibition & Regulation) Act, 1986 by the union government.

 - Child Labour (Prohibition & Regulation) Amendment Act, of 2016 is an amendment of the Child Labour (Prohibition & Regulation) Act, 1986 which has placed a complete prohibition on the employment of underage children, especially in hazardous situations or occupations.
 It has also interconnected the prohibition of employment with access to free education as per the Right to Education Act of 2009.

-- India was the 170th member of the International Labour Office (ILO) to agree with the Convention No. 138.
+- India was the 170th member of the International Labour Organisation (ILO) to agree with Convention No. 138.
 This convention requires member parties to set a minimum age under which no person should be employed.
 India also agreed with the Convention No. 182 which requires state parties to eliminate and prohibit any forms of extreme child labour activities such as trafficking, use of children in armed conflict, prostitution and in illicit activities.

 - INDUS Project: Government of India and the US Department of Labour had jointly collaborated to form the INDUS Project which aimed at preventing and eliminating child labourers, especially from hazardous occupations.
 It was developed under ILO-IPEC( International Labour Organization- International Programme on the Elimination of Child Labour).